Mizari-Dev/discord-webhook-console/README.md

-# discord-webhook-logger
+# discord-webhook-console
-An easy way to send your logs on Discord via webhooks.
+Like JavaScript `console` object but work with Discord webhooks.

 Exemple of use:
 ```javascript